If you want more information or to request a demo, get in touch by filling out your details below.

 Where we're at

 The NHS doesn’t change easily, and for good reason.
-As a UK national treasure, it is usually safer to continue with what works, rather than risk problems for marginal improvements.
-We believe we have a solution that is an order of magnitude better than handwritten op notes.
-A solution which benefits surgeons, NHS Trusts and ultimately improves patient care at a better price.
-We began to roll out MyOpNotes in Q1 of 2023 and haven't looked back.
+As a UK national treasure, it is usually safer to continue with what works, rather than risk problems for marginal gains.
+We believe we have a solution that is an order of magnitude better than other digital solutions.
+A solution which benefits surgeons, NHS Trusts and ultimately improves patient care.
 Surgeons should worry about surgery, not the paperwork.

 Made by surgeons, for surgeons